mdabees/Privacy-Policy/index.md

 Your consent to this Privacy Policy followed by your submission of
             such information represents your agreement to that transfer.

-NGU Student Union will take all steps reasonably necessary to ensure that your
+Dr Yasser's Kicthen will take all steps reasonably necessary to ensure that your
             data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in